CDCSProjects/SciFi/README.md

 - *ASDemo.cpp* shows how to add functions to the shell and how to access the store directly + some time measurement. **NOTE** The source of the input files here is hard coded, change the path to something that exists on your drive.
 - All other examples were used for our paper to demonstrate the speed of different operations, e.g. writing datasets to main memory.

+## Documentation
+Currently, the documentation consists of this readme, *some* code documentation in Doxygen style, and a user documentation which can be found in the file SciFiFirstSteps.pdf in the root folder of this repository.